 If your browser is up to date and you cannot see the safe browsing tab, check the Chrome Flags and enable the option.

-- Type chrome://flags in address bar and tap enter on keyboard.
+- Type chrome://flags in the address bar and tap enter on the keyboard.

 It will open the Chrome Flags page.

-- Search for Safe Browsing term within Chrome flags.
+- Search for the Safe Browsing term within Chrome Flags.